Target Set Selection in Dense Graph Classes: Positive Results

-\heading{Structure of the Solution.} Let $(G,f,k)$ be an instance of \MAJTSS with $\tc(G) = t$.
-By Observation~\ref{obs:OptimalSetTC}, if $k < \sum k_C$, then we automatically reject.
-On the other hand, if $k \geq t + \sum k_C$, then we automatically accept.
-Let $w = k - \sum k_C$.
-Thus, to found a target set of size $k$ we need to select $w$ \emph{excess} vertices from twin cliques and twin cover.
-We will show there are at most $g(t)$ interesting choices how to select these $w$ excess vertices for some computable function $g$.
-Since we can check if a given set $S \subseteq V(G)$ is a target set in polynomial time, we will have an {\FPT}-algorithm for \MAJTSS.
+\subparagraph{Structure of the Solution} Let $(G,f,b,\mathcal{D}_{\tc})$ be an instance of \UNITSS with $\tc(G) = t$.
+By Observation~\ref{obs:OptimalSetTC}, if $b < \sum b_C$, then we automatically reject.
+On the other hand, if $b \geq t + \sum b_C$, then we automatically accept.
+Let $w = b - \sum b_C$.
+Thus, to find a target set of size $b$ we need to select $w$ \emph{excess vertices} from the twin cliques and the twin cover.
+We will show there are at most $g(t)$ interesting choices for these $w$ excess vertices for some computable function $g$ and those choices can be efficiently generated.
+Since we can check if a given set $S \subseteq V(G)$ is a target set in polynomial time, we conclude there is an {\FPT} algorithm for \UNITSS.